YvosOnTheHub/LabAstraControl/LoD_ACC_v1.3/Scenarios/Scenario04/README.md

 persistentvolumeclaim/wptoolkit-wordpress        Bound    pvc-affb8f16-23d9-4971-914b-bd0f8e44d63c   10Gi       RWO            sc-nas-svm2    2m2s
 ```
 Wordpress can be accessed with the address 192.168.0.231, IP retrieved from the local load balancer.
-Note that you can also deploy a helm chart with the toolkit, granted you will need to configure the kubconfig to do so.
+Note that you can also deploy a helm chart with the toolkit, granted you will need to configure the kubeconfig file to do so.

 Let's retrieve the RKE ID that are necessary for the next steps:
 ```bash